Fergui/fire_init/README.md

-# fire_init
+# Fire initialization for a coupled atmosphere-fire model

-Fire initialization for a coupled atmosphere-fire model
+Estimates fire arrival time using different sources (infrared fire perimeters, satellite fire detections, ...) for being used in a coupled atmosphere-fire model (i.e. WRF-SFIRE).